Clubs and Activities

-Our crops are seasonal and have included tomatoes, squash, peppers, tomatillos, garlic, potatoes, kale, swiss chard, and flowers.
+Our crops are seasonal and have included tomatoes, squash, peppers, cucumbers, tomatillos, garlic, potatoes, kale, swiss chard, apples and flowers.

 After the crops are harvested, the gardeners are encouraged to bring some of the harvest home to share with their families.
 Over 90% of the produce is donated to the Petaluma Bounty, local food pantries, and the Petaluma Ecumenical Project.

 Gardening times take place during office hours or after school.
 Times are publicized in the daily announcements.
 All are welcome!

 Club Moderator – Mr. Kenneth Blake | firstname.lastname@example.org

 Chess Club is a place where students can come to play chess with each other in a relaxed environment for one hour per week immediately after school.
 All skill levels are welcome.
 Chess Club will take place every other Wednesday from 3-4pm.